prototypdigital/skeletor/README.md

 return <SomeComponent style={{ fontFamily: skeletor.defaultFont }} />;
 ```

-2. The `$Text`, `$Screen`, `$Block` components have been built to make inline styling easy and allow you to quickly compose screens eliminating a lot of the need to create StyleSheet styles.
+2. The `Text`, `Screen`, `Block` components have been built to make inline styling easy and allow you to quickly compose screens eliminating a lot of the need to create StyleSheet styles.
 As a rule of thumb:

--   Wrap every screen you navigate to with `$Screen`.
+-   Wrap every screen you navigate to with `Screen`.
 It has some helpful layout properties and events built into it.
--   You can control how every component is laid out with the `$Block` component.
+-   You can control how every component is laid out with the `Block` component.
 It can defined alignment, spacing, size and border properties inline, without the need to generate a StyleSheet.
--   Use `$Text` instead of the default `Text` component, it has inline properties that help you change the font to your custom font defined in the `$Font` type and will always default to the one you set in the `SkeletonProvider` context wrapper.
+-   Use `Text` instead of the default `Text` component, it has inline properties that help you change the font to your custom font defined in the `Font` type and will always default to the one you set in the `SkeletonProvider` context wrapper.

 3. List of utility hooks you can use: